xapi-project/xen-api/doc/content/xenopsd/walkthroughs/VM.migrate.md

 As for *hooks*, commands to source domain are sent using [stunnel](https://github.com/xapi-project/xen-api/tree/master/ocaml/libs/stunnel) a daemon which is used as a wrapper to manage SSL encryption communication between two hosts on the same pool.
-To import metada an XML RPC command is sent to the original domain.
+To import the metadata, an XML RPC command is sent to the original domain.

-Once imported it will give us a reference id and will allow to build the new domain on the destination using the temporary VM uuid `XXXXXXXX-XXXX-XXXX-XXXX-000000000001` where `XXX...` is the reference id of the original VM.
+Once imported, it will give us a reference id and will allow building the new domain on the destination using the temporary VM uuid `XXXXXXXX-XXXX-XXXX-XXXX-000000000001` where `XXX...` is the reference id of the original VM.

 ## Setting memory

-One of the first thing to do is to setup the memory.
+One of the first thing to do is to set up the memory.
 The backend will check that there is no ballooning operation in progress.
 At this point the migration can fail if a ballooning operation is in progress and takes too much time.

-Once memory checked the daemon will get the state of the VM (running, halted, ...) and information about the VM are retrieve by the backend like the maximum memory the domain can consume but also information about quotas for example.
+Once memory has been checked, the daemon will get the state of the VM (running, halted, ...) and information about the VM is retrieved by the backend like the maximum memory the domain can consume but also information about quotas for example.
-Information are retrieve by the backend from xenstore.
+The backend retrieves this information from the Xenstore.

 Once this is complete, we can restore VIF and create the domain.

-The synchronisation of the memory is the first point of synchronisation and everythin is ready for VM migration.
+The synchronisation of the memory is the first point of synchronisation and everything is ready for VM migration.

 ## VM Migration